Is Puno worth visiting?

 If you want to learn more about Andean culture, then head to the Carlos Dreyer Museum – a museum curated by a German painter and collector who lived in the city.
 He was a great enthusiast of Andean culture, and the museum contains well preserved archaeological pieces, paintings by the artist himself and three mummies!

 An excellent place to watch the sunset is ‘Mirador El Condor’ which will give you a fantastic view of the city and lake – just be careful if you trek up to this viewpoint as we have read a few blogs advising not to bring valuables as it can be unsafe.
-Check with your hotel and see if you can get a taxi there and back.

 4. Visit Isla Amantani